Piratux/CaveEditor/README.md

   - Cube
   - Blend ball.
 - Terrain changes are automatically saved in a file.
-- More to come...

 ## Project binary releases
 For Windows:
 - https://github.com/Piratux/CaveEditor/releases/tag/Windows <br />

-Other platforms will have to wait...

 ## Running the project from editor
 - Download files from this repository.